Do You Want the Chocopocalypse to Come to Your School or Venue?

-To celebrate Roald Dahl's 100th birthday, the theme is The Big Friendly Read.
+That year to celebrate Roald Dahl‘s 100th birthday, the theme was The Big Friendly Read.

-North Tyneside Libraries and Stockton Borough Libraries have asked me to visit many of their libraries during the summer to promote this brilliant scheme and talk about my book.
-I will even get the chance to hand out medals and certificates at the end of the summer to all those dedicated readers who read six books during their holidays.
+North Tyneside Libraries and Stockton Borough Libraries asked me to visit many of their libraries during the summer to promote this brilliant scheme and talk about my book.
+I even got the chance to hand out medals and certificates at the end of the summer to all those dedicated readers who read six books during their holidays.
+It was huge fun!